I am a Taranaki born, Sydney based writer, editor, historian and community arts organiser, with particular interest in matters of spirit.

 I am a happy member of the Randwick Community Organic Garden and I served as the Festival Director for the innovative Heaven & Earth Writers Festival – a biennial Sydney Festival devoted to celebrating works and words on the integrated themes of arts, environment and spirit matters.

-I am also a proud member of the Australian Women’s History Network, the Irish Studies Association of Australia & New Zealand (ISAANZ), the Randwick & District Historical Society, and the Randwick and Coogee Ladies Swimming Club.
+I am also a proud member of the Australian Women’s History Network, the Irish Studies Association of Australia & New Zealand (ISAANZ), and the Randwick and Coogee Ladies Swimming Club.

 I am interested in family, social and personal histories which do more than record facts or conflicts, but seek to honour the good that people are and do.
 I also love a good romance and the hero/ine’s journeys of our courageous ancestors.